ajpinedam/maui-wiki/Installing-.NET-6.md

 1. Make sure to **remove all previous** Reunion extensions and install the new one:
    https://marketplace.visualstudio.com/items?itemName=ProjectReunion.MicrosoftSingleProjectMSIXPackagingToolsDev17

+You'll probably need to run these commands with elevated privileges.

 ## Building Apps

 Create new projects via `dotnet new maui` or the .NET MAUI template in Visual Studio 2022.